A Tudor Christmas. Siobhan Clarke

 5

-George Villiers, Duke of Buckingham-the handsomest man in 17th century Europe and his patronage of the arts.
+George Villiers, Duke of Buckingham-the Handsomest Man in 17th century Europe and his Patronage of the Arts.
 Lucy Hughes-Hallett

 George Villiers, Duke of Buckingham, was the favourite of King James I - who addressed him as ‘my sweet child and wife’ - and subsequently chief minister to King Charles I. Buckingham was a beauty, and he surrounded himself with beautiful things.
 He enjoyed exquisite clothes, like the fabulous white silk suit encrusted with diamonds that he wore to visit the Queen of France.
 He was a superb dancer.
-When he cut capers during a court masque King James startled visiting ambassadors by shouting out ‘By God, George, I love you!’
-He was a discerning patron.
+When he cut capers during a court masque, King James startled visiting ambassadors by shouting out ‘By God, George, I love you!’
+Buckingham was a discerning patron.
 Inigo Jones renovated his houses.
 John Tradescant was his garden designer.
 In his great house on the Strand he put together a collection of art works as fine as King Charles’s

 View Event →

-Manet-A Most Sophisticated Rebel.Douglas Skeggs
+Manet-A Most Sophisticated Rebel.
+Douglas Skeggs

 Mar